Last Updated on December 7, 2021 by Shaun Snapp

-- Most of the software vendors in an area lose from the Gartner Magic Quadrant, yet despite widespread scorn in the vendors, few say anything against Gartner.
+- Most of the software vendors in an area lose from the Gartner Magic Quadrant, yet few say anything against Gartner.

 - This article sets up the reality of the MQ and addresses the question of why vendors stay silent.